 headers in an HTTP Request form the unique identifier for a cached result.
 This becomes important to allow the browser

-pattern in htmx-powered applications is to use a custom header set by htmx,
+A common pattern in htmx-powered applications, for example, is to use a custom header set by htmx,

-“normal” web requests and requests submitted by htmx.
-To properly cache the response to these requests, the
+differentiate between “normal” web requests and requests submitted by htmx.
+To properly cache the response to these

 Vary response header.

 A full discussion of caching HTTP responses is beyond the scope of this chapter; see the MDN Article on HTTP Caching if you would like to know more on the topic.